shalevf6/MySearchEngine/README.md

 Keep in mind, the "Show dictionary" button will work only after loading / indexing a dataset beforehand.
 Pressing the "Reset" button will of course mean that only after another loading / indexing, the "Show Dictionary" button will work again.

+## Files and directories structure:
+After running the application, there will be some files and directories created on your computer, under the path that was given as input in the lower "Browse" button or the "Load Dictionary" button.
+I will now explain the structure of those files.

+If you were loading / indexing a corpus with stemming, a directory named "postingFilesWithStemming" will be created, and under it 4 files:
+1. mainPosting - which is the posting file for all the terms in the dictionary (stemmed). can also be viewed as text.
+2. termDictionary - which is a hashMap of all the terms as keys that is saved as an object.
+3. documentDictionary - which is a hashMap of all the documents as keys that is saved as an object.
+4. dictionaryForShow - that is a LinkedList<String> of all the terms in the dictionary, that is saved as an object, for when you click the "Show Dictionary" button.

+If you were loading / indexing a corpus without stemming, a directory named "postingFilesWithoutStemming" will be created, and under it 4 files:
+1. mainPosting - which is the posting file for all the terms in the dictionary (not stemmed). can also be viewed as text.
+2. termDictionary - which is a hashMap of all the terms as keys that is saved as an object.
+3. documentDictionary - which is a hashMap of all the documents as keys that is saved as an object.
+4. dictionaryForShow - that is a LinkedList<String> of all the terms in the dictionary, that is saved as an object, for when you click the "Show Dictionary" button.

+Additionaly, there will be another directory named "postingForCities" that will be created once after the first Indexing / Loading, with the 2 following files inside it:
+1. mainCityPosting - which is the posting file for all the cities in the dictionary. can also be viewed as text.
+2. cityDictionary - which is a hashMap of all the cities as keys that is saved as an object.

+Furthermore, one file (not a directory) named "languages" will be created after one Loading / Indexing, which is a List<String> of all the languages in the data set.

 ## Link to the project's repository in github: